 a large species with numerous slender cerata that can be coiled

 over the notum or "flared" when disturbed.
-Cerata extending in front of
+Cerata extend in front of the head.

 Madrella sp #1 has

 been photographed from HURL submersibles at a depth of 450 m (1476 ft).
 The long frontal cerata may serve as feelers.

 was first recorded in Hawaii by the Undersea Research Laboratory